photo by Mark W. Montague

 Soaring is a lot of fun, even if you just stay home….
 And I don't!

-I am the Maintenance Chief for SCOH.
-This does NOT mean being a maintenance expert!
-It means organizing the work (and paperwork), interacting positively and responsibly with Maintenance Team members, aircraft mechanics, and the Club's Board of Directors and membership, exercising common sense and good judgment, and on occasion putting my foot down, as in, "No, you can't fly this glider today.
+For several years I was the Maintenance Chief for SCOH.
+This does NOT mean having been a maintenance expert!
+It meant organizing the work (and paperwork), interacting positively and responsibly with Maintenance Team members, aircraft mechanics, and the Club's Board of Directors and membership, exercising common sense and good judgment, and on occasion putting my foot down, as in, "No, you can't fly this glider today.
 It's grounded for maintenance."
 I'm a big believer in proactive maintenance.
 For one thing, it prevents mid-soaring-day surprises.